Proven Orthopedic Rehabilitation Expertise

 Activities of Daily Living.
 Learning how to meet daily needs is an essential part of rehabilitation.
 Through individual and group treatment programs, we help patients re-learn and accomplish daily tasks related to self-care (i.e. dressing, bathing, home management and driving).

 Mobility.
 Patients participate in exercise programs designed to strengthen intact muscles, maintain or gain mobility and build endurance and confidence to perform everyday activities.
-If needed, they may also learn how to use a wheelchair on a variety of surfaces, how to transfer from a wheelchair to a bed, toilet, tub or car, and how to walk with assistive devices such as braces, crutches, walkers or canes.
+If needed, patients may also learn how to use a wheelchair on a variety of surfaces, how to transfer from a wheelchair to a bed, toilet, tub or car, and how to walk with assistive devices such as crutches, walkers, canes, orthotics or prosthetics.

 Assistive Technology.
 If needed, our staff provides expert guidance for the selection and customization of wheelchairs and other mobility devices.